-Agenda Item Page No Para Update Source/Reason 9 64 8.47 Amended wording: If members are minded to approve the application, a Section 106 agreement must first be secured to relinquish the extant use of the Tithe Barn as a function venue.
-Correction / Clarification Email correspondence dated 6 April 2017 from Planit Consulting with additional comments regarding minor inaccuracies: Application form Qu 3.
+Agenda Item Page No Para Update Source/Reason Amended wording: Correction / 9 64 8.47 If members are minded to approve the application, a Section 106 agreement must first be secured to relinquish the extant use of the Tithe Barn as a function venue.
+Clarification Email correspondence dated 6 April 2017 from Planit Consulting with additional comments regarding minor inaccuracies: Application form Qu 3.
 Internal building work has been commenced within Monks Walk, including the addition of chimney flues.
 These works have been carried out under permitted development rights for which permission is not required.
 Qu 12.
 There is a stream within 20 metres to the south of Monks Walk (which will not be, materially impacted upon by the proposed development) Qu 15.
 There are both trees and hedges within the red line development site, however as this is essentially a 'change of use' application no trees will be affected by this proposal Qu.
 24 Only part of the site can be seen from public footpaths and public land therefore entry to the site is need by officers, (hence the 'No' box was ticked) Qu 25.
-Date given on ownership certificate B incorrectly states 06/08/2016 - Notice under Town and Country Planning (Development Management Procedure) (England) Order 2015 certificate under Article 14 was served on Mr and Mrs Figgis on 10/2/2017 (sent by post with compliments slip) Assessment of Optimum Use Report The venue has been used for concerts, art exhibitions and the odd village events mainly before my client acquired the barm.
+Date given on ownership certificate B incorrectly states 06/08/2016 - Notice under Town and Country Planning (Development Management Procedure) (England) Order 2015 certificate under Article 14 was served on Mr and Mrs Figgis on 10/2/2017 (sent by post with compliments slip) Update Assessment of Optimum Use Report · The venue has been used for concerts, art exhibitions and the odd village events mainly before my client acquired the barn.
 This was on an infrequent basis.
-Since acquiring the barm it has been used only once for an art fair and the Campings allowed the school to use it one bad weather day.
+Since acquiring the barn it has been used only once for an art fair and the Campings allowed the school to use it one bad weather day.
 The application has 5 bedrooms and not 4 bedrooms.
 This is correctly stated on the application form Other Points The site location plan does not provide an up to date footprint of the Tithe Barn.
 However the Tithe Barn is correctly shown on the other submitted drawings, including the 1:100 plans.
-In this respect the 1:1250 location plan was amended prior to submission of the application and correctly draws the red line ownership to the north of the Tithe barn.
+In this respect the 1:1250 location plan does not need to be up to date in terms of buildings on site.
+The site location plan was amended prior to submission of the application and correctly draws the red line ownership to the north of the Tithe barn.
 The red line boundary correctly shows the ownership of the application property.
-Notwithstanding this point the adjacent ow Update
+Notwithstanding this point the adjacent owners have been notified of the proposal (attached Certificate B) and therefore if is considered any of the application site strays onto their ownership they have been legally notified.